Willy Adames Player Props: Brewers vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff ranks 10th in the league with a collective 9.2 strikeouts per nine innings.
+- The pitching staff for the Giants has a collective 9.1 K/9, the 10th-best in MLB.

-- The Giants' 4.71 team ERA ranks 21st across all league pitching staffs.
+- The Giants have the 19th-ranked team ERA among all league pitching staffs (4.59).

-- Giants pitchers combine to surrender 42 total home runs at a rate of 1.4 per game (to rank 21st in the league).
+- Giants pitchers combine to rank 20th in baseball in home runs given up (42 total, 1.3 per game).

-- Cobb makes the start for the Giants, his seventh of the season.
-He is 1-1 with a 2.43 ERA and 33 strikeouts through 33 1/3 innings pitched.
+- The Giants will send Stripling (0-1) out to make his fourth start of the season.
+He is 0-1 with a 6.10 ERA and 19 strikeouts in 20 2/3 innings pitched.

-- In his last appearance on Sunday, the righty threw five innings against the San Diego Padres, giving up three earned runs while surrendering seven hits.
+- The right-hander last pitched on Tuesday against the Houston Astros, when he threw five innings, allowing two earned runs while giving up five hits.

+- The 33-year-old has put up a 6.10 ERA and 8.3 strikeouts per nine innings across six games this season, while allowing a batting average of .291 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.